 Our Master of Architecture (MArch) is centred on studio work that is intended to stretch the boundaries of your design imagination.
 It is a modular course based on design project work, supported by lectures and seminars that examine the theoretical, practical and material dimensions of architecture.

-This course is designed to help you define the kind of architect you want to be and tailor your portfolio towards the practices in which you want to work or areas in which you want to demonstrate your expertise.
+This course is designed to help you define the kind of architect you want to be.
+You can tailor your portfolio towards the practices in which you want to work or areas in which you want to demonstrate your expertise.
+Our School Gallery has examples of our student's work and images from our Degree Shows and publications.

 Fees and funding